If you want your houseplants to stay healthy and happy, follow Glasgow PlantMama’s top 5 tips!

 Houseplants can tolerate underwatering far better than they can tolerate overwatering, and usually like to dry out in between waterings.
 This is especially true of plants with tubers or rhizomes (a modified stem beneath the soil that stores water and looks a bit like a potato), such as the Zz (Zamioculcas zamiifolia).
 I always recommend The Finger Test when deciding whether it is the right time to water, rather than going by a set schedule.
 Simply using your finger to feel the top 2-3 inches of your plant’s soil and decide whether it feels dry enough to require more water, or wet enough to be left for a little while longer.
 A good rule of thumb is to water the plant if the soil is dry and crumbly, and to leave the plant alone if the soil is moist and sticks to your finger.

 Another good tip for making sure you do not overwater your houseplants is actually leaving them in the plastic nursery pots that they come in, then placing that pot inside the decorative pot that you would like to use.
-The nursery pots have drainage holes in the bottom that allows any excess water to run out of them and collect in the decorative pot or saucer that you have it sitting in.
+The nursery pots have drainage holes in the bottom that allow any excess water to run out of them and collect in the decorative pot or saucer that you have it sitting in.
 You can empty any excess water 30 minutes after watering.

 In most cases (barring a few exceptions) tropical houseplants really only need to be watered once per week or so, while cacti and succulents on the other hand, require far less – once per month in the summer and not at all during the winter.
-It is also important to note that liquid fertilisers also add to the soil’s water content and should be used following the specific directions, in place of a watering.
+It is also important to note that liquid fertilisers also add to the soil’s water content and should be used following the specific directions, in place of watering.
 For most tropical houseplants, I recommend watering one week then feeding the next week during the summer months.

 The prescribed light levels for various houseplants can sometimes be a bit confusing but it is important to understand their requirements if you want to keep your houseplants happy.
-Giving a plant too much direct sunlight or not enough sunlight, can lead to scorching or wilting of the leaves and leave you with a rather unhealthy plant.
+Giving a plant too much direct sunlight or not enough sunlight can lead to scorching or wilting of the leaves and leave you with a rather unhealthy plant.
 I have defined the most common light conditions below and included examples of rooms or areas in your home that might fit these requirements.

 Bright Direct Light